Skip to Main Contents

 The Delicate and Dynamic Task of Handbuilding Pools in a Factory

 Almost half a century ago, Yamaha Motor began making swimming pools by calling on the fiber-reinforced plastic (FRP) construction techniques we acquired through boatbuilding.
-Even today, the process of making such large, beautiful, and high-precision products relies on the incredible techniques of master craftsmen.
+Even today, the process of making such large, beautiful, and high-precision products relies on the incredible skills of master craftsmen.

 Precision Guaranteed Down to the Fingertips